-It is composed of two mRNAs that encode the heavy and light chains of this anti-Chikungunya antibody within Moderna’s proprietary lipid nanoparticle (LNP) technology.
+It is composed of two mRNAs that encode this anti-Chikungunya antibody's heavy and light chains within lipid nanoparticle (LNP) technology.

-mRNA-1944 is a developmental vaccine candidate to prevent diseases caused by the Chikungunya virus.
+mRNA-1944 is a developmental vaccine candidate to prevent disease caused by the Chikungunya virus.

 Chikungunya disease, which results in incapacitating arthralgia, has been reported worldwide.
 A Togaviridae virus is a mosquito-borne alphavirus circulating predominantly in tropical and subtropical regions, potentially affecting over 1 billion people.
 Recently, an outbreak began in the western hemisphere.

 November 4, 2021 - Moderna announced that its chikungunya virus (mRNA-1944) has completed the Phase 1 study evaluating escalating doses of mRNA-1944.
 The Company anticipates publication of the full results of the Phase 1 study soon.
 At this time, the Company does not have plans to advance to a Phase 2 study.

 March 23, 2021 - GAVI reported, 'Chikungunya has already been a pandemic, albeit one that didn’t affect the Global North.
 In 2004, a large outbreak in Kenya spilled out into the Indian Ocean and Asia islands and led to a pandemic that spanned several years and had more than a million cases.
 But there is a risk it could become endemic in the Americas and potentially parts of Europe as climate change warms these regions and offers new habitats for mosquitoes.
 This means there is a growing possibility we could see another pandemic.'